JWChin-Lab/Chi-Tv1.1/README.md

  /ˈkaɪ'tiː/ ('kai-tee')

-*On publication, this Github repository will be made public*

 Pipeline creates tRNAs for use in genetic code expansion. tRNAs are designed to be active, orthogonal to the _E. coli_ machinery, and recognised by their corresponding synthetase.

 ## Requirements